dennisja/webpack-typescript-boilerplate/README.md

 ## Features supported

-- Loading scss and css files
+- [x] Loading scss and css files
-- Loading images, SVGs and fonts
+- [x] Loading images, SVGs and fonts
-- Loading js, jsx, ts, tsx, and json source code files
+- [x] Loading js, jsx, ts, tsx, and json source code files
-- Reading scoped/prefixed environment variables.
+- [x] Reading scoped/prefixed environment variables.
 Can be from .env files or all environment variables.
+- [] Using absolute imports
+- [] Linting
+- [] Code formatting
+- [] Testing

+> TODO

+- [] Fix compilation errors

 > If you want to scope your environment variables.
 You will have to provide the prefix through the scope variable to the getEnvironmentVariables function call [here](config/webpack.common.ts#L85)